 Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

 Use the itinerary as a guide only.
 Itineraries may be altered due to weather, wildlife, national park regulation or at the captain’s discretion.
 Due to the active nature of volcanoes in the Western Galapagos, alternate excursions may be offered.
 The ability to be flexible makes this type of small ship cruising unique.